heysushil/python-question-answer-list/python-questions-answers.md

 > Note: Sabhi answer usi sequence me hain jinme questions hai

+## String Questions:

+1. Find all occurrences of “USA” in given string ignoring the case

+                inputString = "Welcome to USA. usa awesome, isn't it?" substring = "USA"
+                tempString = inputString.lower()
+                count = tempString.count(substring.lower())
+                print("The USA count is:", count)

+1. Given a string, return the sum and average of the digits that appear in the string, ignoring all other characters

+                import re

+                inputStr = "English = 78 Science = 83 Math = 68 History = 65"
+                markList = [int(num) for num in re.findall(r'\b\d+\b', inputStr)]
+                totalMarks = 0
+                for mark in markList:
+                  totalMarks+=mark

+                percentage = totalMarks/len(markList)
+                print("Total Marks is:", totalMarks, "Percentage is ", percentage)

+1. Given an input string, count occurrences of all characters within a string

+                inputStr = "pynativepynvepynative"
+                countDict = dict()
+                for char in inputStr:
+                  count = inputStr.count(char)
+                  countDict[char]=count
+                print(countDict)

 ## List questions:

 1. Given a Python list you should be able to display Python list in the following order